busycaesar/Business_Workstation_Manager/README.md

 # Business_Workstation_Management

-## This is a CLI application which manages the customer’s order at the workstation and also informs the customer if the product is available or not.
+## Final Project of OOP 345.
+This is a CLI application which manages the customer’s order at the workstation and also informs the customer if the product is available or not by checking the inventory data.

+## Tech Stack: C++, .txt (For storing data)

 # Warning